Refocusing The Spotlight on Seniors

 Students learn how to think outside the box in developing new ideas for housing older adults.

-Tours are provided to existing RAL homes where students are able to see how smaller residents work wonders for seniors.
+Virtual tours are provided to existing RAL homes where students are able to see how smaller residents work wonders for seniors.

 RALAcademy understands the significance role RAL homes play in this rapidly growing market.